 - Limit access to the recordings to class participants.
 Instructors can make recordings available to currently-enrolled students, TAs, and instructors in the class (for instance, to assist students who missed the class or want to re-watch past class sessions).

 - If recordings will be made available to others, implement additional safeguards.
-Making recordings available to others—for example, incorporating the recording into a MOOC or posting publicly on platforms such as YouTube that are open to the public, showing recordings from last semester to students this semester, or sharing recordings from one section of a course with students enrolled in another section of a course—may implicate FERPA.
+Making recordings available to others—for example, incorporating the recording into a MOOC or posting publicly on platforms such as YouTube that are open to the public, showing recordings from last year to students this year, or sharing recordings from one section of a course with students enrolled in another section of a course—may implicate FERPA.
 If planning to share recordings beyond the group of students, TAs, and instructors in the class, you should implement one of the following controls:

 - Record only the instructor.
 Generally speaking, if a recording includes only the instructor, it is not a "student record" and FERPA does not limit its use.
 Configure the settings of the recording to avoid capturing individual students (for example, video, audio, and chat) and do not otherwise include materials that could represent a "student record" (such as a student's transcript) in the recording.

 - Obtain student consent or de-identify recordings that identify particular students.
 If the recording includes students making presentations, asking questions, or leading a class, or it is otherwise possible to identify the student in the recording (whether video, audio, text, or existing "student record"), then the portions containing recordings of the student or "student records" may constitute protected educational records, which can only be used as permitted by FERPA or in a manner allowed by a written consent from the student (a text-only recording release streamlines this process).
 If the recording includes identifiable student information, the instructor should:

 - Obtain individualized FERPA consents from the students in the recording prior to sharing it (contact email@example.com for consent process); or